Graded and Filtered Fiber Functors on Tannakian Categories: Graded Fiber Functors

 \subsection{The Scheme of Types of $\CT$}

-Let $\CT$ be as in the preceding subsection.
+Let $\CT$ be a Tannakian category over $k$ possessing a tensor generator.
 In this subsection we develop the notion of the type of a graded fiber functor, in analogy with the notion of the type of a graded module. \begin{definition} We denote by $\CC_\CT$ the coarse fpqc sheaf on $k$ associated to the stack $\UHom^\otimes(\CT,\GradQCoh)$, i.e. the sheafification of the presheaf which associates to a $k$-scheme $S$ the set of isomorphism classes of $\UHom^\otimes(\CT,\GradQCoh)(S)$ and acts on morphisms in the natural way.
 We denote the natural morphism $\UHom^\otimes(\CT,\GradQCoh)\to \CC_\CT$ by $t$. \end{definition}

 \begin{lemma} Let $G$ be an affine group scheme of finite type over $k$ such that $\Gred$ is a smooth subgroup scheme.
 Then the morphism of fpqc quotient sheaves

 induced by the inclusion $\Gred\into G$ is an isomorphism. \end{lemma}